 Fig. 1.
 Arabidopsis roots display a coordinated morphological and molecular strategy in response to a heterogeneous NO3- environment.
 (A) Diagram shows the physical split-root experimental set up to detect long-range sensing between plant roots and conditional responses.
 All plants are grown in an identical manner that creates two separate root systems joined by a short segment of the primary root.
 Such roots are subjected to three different treatments: Control KNO3 (C.NO3) plants received KNO3 on both sides of the root system, Control KCl (C.KCl) plants received KCl on both sides, and Split plants received KNO3 (Sp.NO3) on one side and KCl (Sp.KCl).
 The gray line in each set up represents a gap between the media in the two compartments that keeps conditions on the two sides isolated.
 (B) Lateral root (LR) responses in the split-root treatments showing the total LR proliferation in each of the four distinct conditions.
 At top, the bar graph depicts the total LR length normalized by the length of the primary root (PR) as cm LR/cm PR.
 In C.NO3 and C.KCl, measurements on both root systems were pooled and averaged.
-The numbers above bar graph are the total average LRs length of the whole root system per plant in each of the conditions.
+The numbers above the bar graph are the total average LR length of the whole root system per plant in each of the conditions.
 Each bar graph represents the mean of at least 10 roots.
 The different letters on top of the bars indicate statistically significant differences (p≤0.05; t-test), such that any two bars or numbers above the bar with a different letter showed a significant difference between them.
 Error bars=standard error.
 At bottom, one representative set of LRs illustrating the trends in LR length in the different treatments is shown.
 (C) Genes whose NO3- response was altered in the split-root experiments showed a similar pattern of change as LRs.
 The heat map depicts the expression pattern of 123 genes that showed an interaction between NO3- availability and split conditions in ANOVA.
 The same set of genes was used to generate dendrograms to cluster experiments at the different time points (see Methods).
 At 2 hrs, roots in the presence of NO3- cluster together.
 At 8 hrs and 2 days, roots in C.NO3 and Sp.KCl cluster together and Sp.NO3 and C.KCl roots cluster together.
 The numbers at each node in the dendrogram represent bootstrap values from permutation tests.

 Fig. 2.
 The coordinated response of roots in a heterogeneous environment requires sensing of NO3- itself and is mediated through the shoot.
 For each 3 panels, the bar graph represents the relative mRNA accumulation of the Glucose-6-Phosphate Dehydrogenase 3 (G6PDH3) gene and the line graph represents the relative mRNA accumulation of the 8 genes used to monitor interaction effects (as described in text).
 The asterisks indicate significant differences between two compartments.
 The numbers on the line graph are the average percentage of relative mRNA accumulation increase for the 8 genes, either between Sp.NO3 and C.NO3, C.KCl and Sp.KCl, or NO3- and KCl.
 Trends are shown for (a) the wild-type (WT) background (plants were grown in the conditions used for the NR-null mutant; see Methods), (b) the NR-null mutant in which Nitrate Reductase activity is dramatically reduced and, (c) WT roots decapitated at the time they were transferred to the split or homogeneous treatments.
 All roots were harvested for RNA expression analysis 8 hrs after treatment.